 That being said though, they are available in other materials, such as cotton.
 While cotton might not be as moisture wicking, it works well for LISS activities, pilates, or yoga.

-Once you identify your purpose for wearing this type of sports bras, breathability should be a determining factor for the kind of material you choose.
+Once you identify your purpose for wearing this type of sports bra, breathability should be a determining factor for the kind of material you choose.
 Maybe cotton is enough.
 If not, mesh offers more ventilation for your breasts.

-A moisture-wicking technology is beneficial, especially if you know you’re going to sweat a lot!
+Moisture-wicking technology is beneficial, especially if you know you’re going to sweat a lot!

 Durability plays a part in the longevity of your sports bra.
 A zip-up one may be fun to use for a time but it won’t be when the zipper suddenly has problems after a few laundry cycles.